-How AI Is Powering Precision Stroke Recovery and Expanding Access to Care
+How AI Can Power Precision Neurotherapeutics, Stroke Recovery, and Expand Access to Care

 Stroke remains one of the leading causes of long-term disability worldwide, affecting over 100 million people globally.
 As our population ages and acute interventions improve, the number of stroke survivors living with disabilities is expected to double in the next two decades.
 This growing crisis demands innovative approaches that go beyond traditional rehabilitation methods—approaches that can deliver more effective, personalized care while expanding access to those who need it most.

-One of the most promising frontiers in healthcare is artificial intelligence (AI), that's revolutionizing how we approach stroke recovery.
-With machine learning, data analytics, and adaptive technologies, healthcare innovators are creating precision rehabilitation solutions that have the potential to significantly improve outcomes for stroke survivors while making quality care more accessible and sustainable.
+One of the most promising frontiers in healthcare is artificial intelligence (AI), which is revolutionizing how we approach stroke recovery.
+With machine learning, data analytics, and adaptive technologies, healthcare innovators are creating precision neurotherapeutic solutions that can significantly improve outcomes for stroke survivors while making quality care more accessible and sustainable.

-This method recognizes that stroke recovery is highly variable, influenced by factors such as the initial severity of impairment, the integrity of neural pathways, and the brain’s capacity for adaptive reorganization, or neuroplasticity.
-Precision stroke recovery leverages advanced technologies, including AI and machine learning, to identify these unique characteristics and develop customized treatment protocols that maximize each patient's recovery potential.
+Unlike conventional rehabilitation models, precision neurotherapeutics embrace the fact that stroke recovery is highly variable, shaped by factors such as the initial severity of impairment, the structural integrity of neural pathways, and the patient’s neuroplastic responsiveness.
+Powered by AI and machine learning, this approach analyzes complex data to uncover each patient’s distinct recovery profile and create customized treatment protocols that maximize neurorestorative potential.

 - Comprehensive assessment of neural and functional deficits